Comandeer/esm-loader-manager/README.md

 ### Configuration file format

-The configuration file needs to be named `.esmlmrc.js` or `.esmlmrc.mjs`.
+The configuration file needs to be named `esmlm.config.js` or `esmlm.config.mjs`.

 The sample one could look like the one below: